Escalation Guide for Contracting Parties

 with the proportion of the production budget which may be devoted

-index is to rebase all of the original index
+assigned, it is necessary to rebase all of the original index

 data to the contract's base period.
 This is done for each series

 (vi) Using the composite index values created in step (v), calculate

-the procedure described in (a).
+the procedure described in guideline (9)(a).

 (e) Limits for price adjustment.
-Escalation clauses sometimes

-contain a floor, a ceiling, or both, to limit the total
+reference a floor, a ceiling, or both, to limit the total

 provide that an escalation is to apply in both an upward and downward

-Example of escalation procedures
+Example of Escalation Procedures